codewars/codewars-runner-cli/README.md

-# codewars-cli
+# codewars-runner

-> TODO: Rename project to `codewars-compiler`, `codewars-cli-runner` or something that is less ambiguous.

-This is the command-line utility used by [Codewars](http://www.codewars.com) to execute code snippets of various languages, using various testing frameworks.
+This project is both a command-line utility and server, used by [Codewars](http://www.codewars.com) to execute small sets of code within various languages, using various testing frameworks.

 You can run `node run --help` to view information about which arguments are supported.

 ## Purpose

 The purpose of this project is to provide a low level ability to run "Kata".
-This tool will eventually be used by both the codewars.com sandboxing processes as well as used by developers locally so that they can do kata offline.
+It utilizes Docker containers in order to sandbox the code.
+Each time the code is ran, it is executed within a new Docker container.

 A key advantage to having this tool open sourced is that it becomes possible for the Codewars community to contribute support for new languages and frameworks.
-By simply adding new languages to this tool, the majority of the work will be done and it will become much easier to support the new language on Codewars.com.
+New languages, testing frameworks and testing capabilities can be added to via this project.

 ## Supported Languages and Testing Frameworks